 This post may contain affiliate links to products.
 As an affiliate, I earn money from qualifying purchases.
 Please read my full disclosure here.

-Over the last few weeks, I’ve shared ways to get on track with your finances HERE and HERE.
-With saving money and getting on track with your finances front and center in your mind, let’s look at things that can really make a difference when you are trying to “find” money.
+I have shared ways to get on track with your finances HERE and HERE.
+With saving money and getting on track with your finances front and center in your mind, let’s look at things that can absolutely make a difference when you are trying to “find” money.

 How can I dig out of this financial hole?